HDR & Exposure7 min readJanuary 12, 2026

 What is HDR photography?

-The result is a photo that shows detail across the entire tonal range — bright windows, dark corners, and everything in between — all in a single frame.
+The result is a photo that shows detail across the entire tonal range — bright windows, dark corners, and everything in between — in a single frame.

 Why does HDR matter for real estate photography?